andyrow123/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Experience](#experience) | [Education](#education) | [Interests](#interests)

-I have always had a fascination for technology and how thinks work and from an early age this translated into coding.
+I have always had a fascination for technology and how it works.
+From an early age this translated into coding.
 Whether it was to solve a problem, make a process at work easier, or just to pass the time, coding has always been a big part of my life.
 Making it a career has always been a goal and Makers Academy is another step toward that goal.